-Disk space, I/O bandwidth (required by Hadoop), and computational power (required for MapReduce and other CPU-intensive processes) are the most important parameters for accurate hardware sizing.
-If you are installing HBase, you also need to analyze your application and its memory requirements, because HBase is a memory intensive component.
+Disk space, I/O Bandwidth (required by Hadoop), and computational power (required for the MapReduce processes) are the most important parameters for accurate hardware sizing.
+In addition, if you are installing HBase, you also need to analyze your application and its memory requirements, because HBase is a memory intensive component.

-The following workload patterns are commonly observed in HDP production environments:
+Based on the typical use cases for Hadoop, the following workload patterns are commonly observed in production environments: